gift-surg/DyBaORF/README.md

     Open Cmake, set the source code directory as $DyBaORF, and set the build directory as $DyBaORF/build.
     Click Configure, select the c++ compile you use.
 (VS in Windows, Clang++ in Mac, gcc in Linux) Click Generate to generate the project, which can be found at $DyBaORF/build.
-    Go to $DyBaORF/build to open the generated project, comile it and you can run it.
+    Go to $DyBaORF/build to open the generated project, compile it and then you can run it.

 Funding